Danger: Diabolik: Casting

 Casting Eva Kant proved particularly troublesome.
-The role was originally going to be played by an unidentified American model who was cast at the behest of her friend, Gulf+Western (the-then parent company of Paramount) President Charles Bluhdorn.
+The role was originally going to be played by an unidentified American model who was cast at the behest of her friend, Gulf and Western (the then-parent company of Paramount) President Charles Bluhdorn.
 Law noted that the model was "gorgeous, but couldn't say 'Hello' on film", and was eventually fired a week into filming.
 Vadim then suggested to De Laurentiis that he cast his ex-fiancée Catherine Deneuve as Eva.
 Law believed that Bava was against this idea, and felt personally that Deneuve was wrong for the role: "There was no chemistry between us.
 She was very sweet, and a very good actress, but she was simply not right for the part"; he also stated that "Catherine may not have been ready for the part.
 She had not yet done Belle de Jour.
 I think if she had done Diabolik after Belle de Jour, she might have been more relaxed, and things might have worked out a little differently."
 After examining production photographs of Law and Deneuve, Lucas corroborated Law's assessment by noting that the actress was "unable to subdue her own persona to inhabit the character of Eva Kant.
-Standing beside her clearly enamored co-star in her white vinyl boots and mini-dress, she looks like an Ice Princess to be worshiped — which was not the interpersonal dynamic required between Eva and Diabolik. [...]
+Standing beside her clearly enamored co-star in her white vinyl boots and mini-dress, she looks like an Ice Princess to be worshiped—which was not the interpersonal dynamic required between Eva and Diabolik. [...]
 Her casting would have badly weakened Diabolik's all-important authority and thrown the film completely off-balance."
-When asked about her involvement in the film in the 1980s, Deneuve revealed that Bava took his frustrations with the film's production and her lack of chemistry with Law out on her, saying "He didn't seem to find anything about me agreeable, not even the way I walked".
-After a week of shooting with Deneuve, Bava and De Laurentiis decided that she should be replaced; having objected to the nudity required for the role, she was fired after she refused to perform the scene in which Diabolik and Eva make love on top of the $10 million they have stolen.
+When asked about her involvement in the film in the 1980s, Deneuve revealed that Bava took his frustrations with the film's production and her lack of chemistry with Law out on her, saying, "He didn't seem to find anything about me agreeable, not even the way I walked".
+After a week of shooting with Deneuve, Bava and De Laurentiis decided that she should be replaced; having objected to the nudity required for the role, she was fired after she refused to perform the scene in which Diabolik and Eva have sex on top of the $10 million they have stolen.